 What is the design wind speed in New Orleans versus Lake Charles?

-Did Hurricane Ida 2021 trigger new Louisiana code updates?
+Did Hurricane Ida 2021 (and Francine 2024) trigger new Louisiana code updates?

-Do I need a Louisiana PE to seal my wind load report?
+Do I need a Louisiana PE to seal my wind load report — and can WindLoadCalc provide one?

-What are coastal parish wind speeds in Louisiana?
+What are coastal parish design wind speeds across Louisiana?

-How does Louisiana's wind code compare to Florida's?
+How does Louisiana's LSUCC compare with Florida's FBC?